Himanshusinghaiml/SORTING-IN-CPP/README.md

 #merge sort -> based on divide and conquer method .
 Time comlexity ->o(NlogN)

-#Quick sort-> based on divide and conquer method .
+#Quick sort-> based on divide and conquer method.